JohanSmet/FAudioReverbDemo/README.md

 # FAudio Reverb Demo

+## Notice
+This has been merged into the official [FAudio](https://github.com/flibitijibibo/FACT) repository.
+This repository will probably no longer be maintained.

+## Intro
 A small demo application to test the Reverb APO effect in FAudio, an accuracy-focused XAudio reimplementation for open platforms.

 ## License